 Let an Air Purifier Do the Work

 Some allergens you can see and clean, but some float right by, barely visible to the naked eye.
 An air purifier can catch these airborne allergens before they settle into your home.
-Look for an air purifier with 3-stage H13 True HEPA filtration.
 These air purifiers can capture and neutralize all the gunk, like pollen, dust, pet dander and household odors, and leave nothing but fresh air behind.

 Restrict Pollen From Coming Indoors